The Small Stuff

 • Some cities have had success with programs to identify the graffiti 'artists' involved and have made efforts to re-channel their creative talents into more constructive projects.
 I would certainly pilot similar initiatives in Toronto.

 • However, that may or may not work here.
-To help that process along, I would explore banning/restricting the sale of spray paint in the City, particularly from dollar stores.
+If it doesn't, I would explore banning/restricting the sale of spray paint in the City, particularly from dollar stores.
 Hardware stores may have to keep spray cans in restricted access areas and not sell to minors.
 I have a feeling that graffiti is more an act of opportunity and convenience than malice.
 We shall see.

 • I would make more of an effort to catch graffiti artists and require them to do community service to clean-up tagged properties.

-• I would require property owners to clean-up graffiti on their buildings or face appropriate fines, especially unused buildings.
-They shouldn't be too hard to spot.
+• I support current City initiatives that require property owners to clean-up graffiti on their buildings or face appropriate fines, especially unused buildings.

 • I really don't like having to get pedantic about this, but this is a problem that shouldn't exist at all.